spautz/tiny-immutable-set/CONTRIBUTING.md

 4. To test your local dev version of `tiny-immutable-set` in other projects, [Yalc](https://github.com/whitecolor/yalc) is an excellent tool.

 5. After you have made your changes, submit a pull request.
 Issues and pull requests are monitored, and you should receive a reply.

 ## Code and Project Standards

 Eslint, Typescript, and Prettier enforce most code standards.
 A pre-push hook will validate the project against those standards.

 Running `yarn test` will check the code against unit tests and generate a code coverage report (in `coverage/`).
-This project's goal is to be at or near 100% code coverage.
+This project's goal is to be near 100% code coverage.

 Running `yarn all` will check _everything_: tests, code standards, and the build itself.
 Your pull request is more likely to be accepted if this passes for your branch.